 My name is Jian Qi, but everyone calls me Jay.
-I am a PhD candidate and Visiting Lecturer in the Department of Economics at the University of Pittsburgh.
+I am a visiting assistant professor at Hamilton College (2025-2027).

-My main research interest is in labor economics with a focus on institutions and innovation.
+My main research interest is in labor economics and economic history with a focus on institutions and innovation.

 You can find my CV here.
 Feel free to contact me at jtan1@hamilton.edu.

-"The Impact of Right-to-Work Laws on Long Hours and Work Schedules" (link) (NBER WP Version)
+"The Impact of Right-to-Work Laws on Long Hours and Work Schedules" (link) (NBER Working Paper)

 (with Rania Gihleb and Osea Giuntella)